mroui/meet-us/README.md

 > Web application, event calendar with chat feature pointed in every possible place in the world.
 Growing community and archive of events from the whole world.

+*Project was made as a part of an internship education in [TDSoft](https://tdsoft.pl).
+Developers from company have created a basic chat application with geolocation and basic database.
+My task was to expand the whole project with my own idea.*

 ## Table of contents
 * [Introduction](#introduction)
 * [Features](#features)